 When you add a file using the Fathom Desktop Connector and locate it on your computer, you need to have the exact same file open in QuickBooks at the same time for the initial connection to succeed.

-It is often helpful to ensure that the file you are importing is on your local hard drive.
 This helps to isolate any networking or mapped network drive issues.

-It’s important to note the type of file being selected.
+❗ Note: It’s important to note the type of file being selected.
 While rare, sometimes a user will attempt to load a backup version of the file ('.QBB') rather than the actual file with the '.QBW' extension.

-2. Ensure preferences are correct
+3. Ensure preferences are correct